 We found a charming little shop, Atelier Couronnes, in Château d’Eau near our hotel and bought a few bits and bobs.

 Also, managed to catch the Barbie exhibition at the Museum of Decorative Arts which basically took you through the history of Barbie and why she should be seen as a symbol of female empowerment – yadi yadi yada.
 Propaganda aside, it was a well curated exhibition and I’d be keen to check out more exhibits in this space in the future.

 Right, that’s it from moi.
-Check out my Paris map below, showing all the hotspots, most of which I personally visited, some of which I earmarked but didn’t get a chance to.
+Check out my Paris map below, showing all the hotspots, some of which I personally visited (black icons), others I earmarked (yellow icons) but didn’t get a chance to visit.